LukeMcM89/Employee-Mgmt-System/README.md

 npm i

-To utilize and oeprate MySQL effectively, first log into MySQL and source the Employee_DB.sql schema file.
+To utilize and operate MySQL effectively, first log into MySQL and source the Employee_DB.sql schema file.
 Then exit by typing the following command:

 Exit

-Upon successful exit of MySQL run the employee_tracker.js file in an Integrated Terminal (right clicking the file) then by typing:
+Upon successful exit of MySQL, run the employee_tracker.js file in an Integrated Terminal (right clicking the file) then type the following command:

 Node employee_tracker

+The application is then ready to execute upon user input and selection.

 Thank you for your time.